 The primary goal of the HLA Typing Core is to provide sequence level typing using DNA collected from participants in ITN trials.
+UCLA also serves as the ITN Nucleic Acid Isolation Core, isolating and aliquoting DNA and/or RNA from ITN specimens across many ITN studies.
 This information will be used to compare with other ITN assay data and clinical data to help elucidate markers of disease and/or mechanisms of clinical immune tolerance.

 Core capabilities and functions include: